 What is Carpet Pile?

 The top layer of a carpet is called the pile and is woven into the backing of the carpet.
 Carpet pile can be made of a variety of materials, including natural fibers like wool and synthetic fibers like nylon and olefin.

 Pile height is the length of the fiber, measured from the backing to the end of the fiber.
 This measurement can vary from 1/4 inch to 3/4 of an inch or more.
 Low pile carpets like Berber are typically more durable and easier to clean, but high pile carpets like shag tend to be softer and more comfortable.

 Cut vs. Loop Pile

 There are two kinds of pile: cut and looped.
 During the weaving process, the pile is looped through the backing.
 Sometimes the pile is left this way, creating a loop pile, but sometimes it is clipped, creating a cut pile.
 Looped carpets, such as Berber, tend to have a firmer, denser feel.
-The advantage to a loop pile is that it is trackless, meaning it will not show vacuum tracks and footprints.
+The advantage of a loop pile is that it is trackless, meaning it will not show vacuum tracks and footprints.
 However, looped pile can end up being damaged if a loop is snagged or ripped.
-Cut carpets, like frieze and saxony styles, are often more plush and cushioned, but are not always trackless.
+Cut carpets, like frieze and Saxony styles, are often more plush and cushioned, but are not always trackless.